-Tail flick latent period:
+Tail flick latent period

 The technique used was described by Devis and co-workers (1946), using a techno analgesiometer.
 The rat was placed in a rat holder, with its tail coming out through a slot in the lid.
 The tail was kept on the bridge of the analgesiometer, called jacket with an electrically heated nichrome wire underneath.
 The tail received radiant heat from the wire, heated by passing current of 6 mA.
 Through the water jacket, cold water was continuously passed, so that the bridge did not heated and tail could be conveniently placed over the bridge.
 The time taken for the withdrawal of the tail after switching on the current, was considered as latent period, in sec, of 'tail flicking' response.
 This latent period was the index of nociception.
-The cut off time for determination of latent period was taken as 30 sec to avoid injury to the skin (14).
+The cut off time for determination of latent period was taken as 30 sec to avoid injury to the skin (12).

-Hot plate reaction in mice:
+Hot plate reaction in mice

-Mice were screened by placing them on a hot plate maintained at 55 ± 1^{0} C and recording the reaction time in seconds for forepaw licking or jumping (15).
+Mice were screened by placing them on a hot plate maintained at 55 ± 1^{0} C and recording the reaction time in seconds for forepaw licking or jumping (13).
 Only mice which reacted with in 15 sec and which did not show large variation when tested on four separate occasions, each 15 min apart, were taken for the test.
 Pentazocine (10 mg/kg, i.p.) was used as a reference standard.
-The time for forepaw licking or jumping on the heated plated of the analgesiometer maintains at 55° C was taken as the reaction.

-Acetic acid induced writhing response in mice:
+Acetic acid induced writhing response in mice

-Acetic acid solution (15mg/ml) at the dose of 300 mg/kg body weight was injected and the number of writhing in the following 30 min period was observed (15).
+Acetic acid solution (15mg/ml) at the dose of 300 mg/kg body weight was injected and the number of writhing in the following 30 min period was observed (13).
 A significant reduction in number of writhing by any treatment as compared to vehicle treated animal was considered as a positive analgesic response.
 The percent inhibition of writhing was calculated.
 Aspirin (25 mg/kg, i.p.) was used as a reference standard.